Complete Cape Cod Whale Watching Guide [2025 Edition]

 Best Whale Tours from Cape Cod

 However, if you want to see the Cape too then you’ll find it’s a fantastic summer destination with plenty of additional things to do.
-All whale tours worth taking leave from Provincetown because it’s closest to Stellwagen Bank, with the exception of one tour that leaves from Barnstable.
+All Cape Cod whale watching tours worth taking leave from Provincetown because it’s nearest to Stellwagen Bank.
 Here are your top tour options:

 From Provincetown